Home » DASH Diet » Breakfast & Brunch » Addictive Broccoli “Cheddar” Egg White Bites (DASH-Friendly)

 • ¼ tsp garlic powder

-• ½ cup 56 g reduced-fat, reduced-sodium cheddar, finely shredded or a low-sodium plant-based cheddar (use sparingly—just a thin sprinkle on top)
+• Up to ½ cup (56 g reduced-fat, reduced-sodium cheddar, finely shredded, or a low-sodium plant-based cheddar; divide as a very thin sprinkle (~2–3 g per cup))

 Instructions

-• Preheat: Heat oven to 350°F (175°C).
-Lightly coat a 16-cup muffin tin with cooking spray (or line with parchment muffin liners).
+1. Preheat oven to 350°F (175°C).
+Lightly coat a 16-cup muffin tin with cooking spray or line with parchment liners.
+If using a 12-cup tin, bake the remaining 4 bites in a second batch.

-• Steam broccoli: In a small skillet over medium heat, add the chopped broccoli and 3 Tbsp water.
+2. Steam broccoli: In a small non-stick skillet over medium heat, add chopped broccoli and 3 Tbsp water.
 Cover and steam 3–4 minutes until bright green and crisp-tender.
 Drain well and let cool slightly.

-• Mix base: In a bowl, whisk egg whites, yogurt, nutritional yeast, smoked paprika, turmeric, onion powder, garlic powder, and black pepper until smooth and slightly frothy.
+3. Mix base: In a large bowl, whisk egg whites, yogurt, nutritional yeast, smoked paprika, turmeric, onion powder, garlic powder, and black pepper until smooth and slightly frothy.

-• Fill & top: Divide the mixture among the muffin cups, filling each about ¾ full.
-Sprinkle a very thin layer of shredded cheddar on top of each cup (just enough for a light golden look).
+5. Fill & top: Divide mixture among muffin cups, filling each about ¾ full.
+Sprinkle a very thin layer of cheese on each cup.

 Notes